freedomofpress/securedrop-workstation/README.md

 Individual tests can be run with `make <test-name>`, where `test-name` is one of `test-svs`, `test-journalist`, `test-whonix`, or `test-disp`.

 Be aware that running tests *will* power down running SecureDrop VMs, and may result in *data loss*.
 Only run tests in a development / testing environment.

-#### Integration Tests

-These tests exercise the full submission handling process.
-These are unique in that they require communication and coordination across multiple VMs, which is challenging in the Qubes world (where, by design, communication among VMs is restricted).
-This is particularly true concerning `dom0`.
-We've developed a process for communicating back to `sd-journalist` to enable feedback to the user and can leverage that framework for running tests which cross VMs.
-But, that requires we run tests from `sd-journalist`.

-To run the integration tests, copy the `tests/integration` directory to `sd-journalist` from the root of the checked-out project:

-    $ qvm-copy-to-vm sd-journalist tests/integration

-Open a shell on `sd-journalist`, and copy the directory out of QubesIncoming:

-    $ mv QubesIncoming/work/integration ~

-and run tests with

-    $ cd integration
-    $ ./test_integration

-For more information on the integration tests, run `test_integration --help`.

 ## Building the Templates